-FireFTP is a free, secure, cross-platform FTP client (Addon or Extension) for Mozilla Firefox which provides easy and intuitive access to FTP servers.
+FireFTP is a free, secure, cross-platform FTP client addon for Mozilla Firefox that provides easy and intuitive access to FTP servers.
 With FireFTP, transferring your files to a Web server is quick and efficient.
 FireFTP also includes more advanced features such as: directory comparison and synchronization, SSL encryption, search/filtering, integrity checks, remote editing, and much more!

 Where to get FireFTP and how to install it